← Vigi-Sky Methodology & Sources FR

 Limit 1 — AI does not decide

-Claude proposes analyses, never verdicts.
+The AI API proposes analyses, never verdicts.
 The "unidentified" box remains legitimate as long as it is argued.

 Limit 2 — the database is historically biased